Skip to main content

 Device command envelope (client → server)

 Device commands are sent under the device type key as an array, allowing commands to be sent to one or more devices in a single message.
+Each device entry supports both a configure map and a commands map.

 {